wangweifcc/memristive_dbn_yflash/README.md

 ## Suggestion for further works based on this project

-- Use the y-flash memristor to construct and simulate other types of neural network
+- Use the y-flash memristor to construct and simulate other types of neural network;

+- Change the parameters of the memristive neural network to find optimized online training results;

-- On-line training of the memristive deep belief network using other memristor modeling behavior
+- Use other memristor modeling behavior to verify and invesitage the on-line training of the memristive deep belief network